levenlabs/go-llog/README.md

 Once https://github.com/golang/go/issues/13182 is resolved and there is a better interface we expect that the above solution would be depreated in favor of the new interface.

+## Tests

+If you have logging output during tests, the asynchronous nature of the logging might end up mangling the "--- PASS: Function" output which could cause CI parsing to think a test failed.
+You should set `BlockByDefault` to true during tests if that is affecting you.